brgrhrng/BINF6250F25/projects/project08/README.md

 * Successfully designed and implemented an HMM object, including all data and methods from our initial project schematic.
 * Implemented viterbi using a dynamic programming matrix, per the project description.
 * Used a mix of pair programming, and asynchronous development + reviews of each others code to create a project we are both proud of.
-* We did not struggle do find libraries to do what we needed; mostly our skills were just "right there", thanks to prior assignments/projects

 Jacque:
 * learned how to add a new branch to a prior repo fork on github.